matrix-org/thirdroom/docs/protocol/index.md

 struct Update {
   networkId: uint64 // The network id of the spawned node
-  bitmask: uint8/16/32 // a bitmask indicating which properties of the schema are included in this update
   data: uint8[] // The update data
 }